osbuild/bootc-image-builder/README.md

 Flags:
-      --chown string           chown the ouput directory to match the specified UID:GID --tls-verify             require HTTPS and verify certificates when contacting registries (default true) --progress string        type of progress bar to use (e.g. plain,term) --type string            image type to build [qcow2, ami] (default "qcow2") --target-arch string     architecture to build image for (default is the native architecture)
+      --chown string           chown the ouput directory to match the specified UID:GID --tls-verify             require HTTPS and verify certificates when contacting registries (default true) --progress string        type of progress bar to use (e.g. verbose, term) --type string            image type to build [qcow2, ami] (default "qcow2") --target-arch string     architecture to build image for (default is the native architecture)
 ```